eldrich-victoria/flavour-finder-ai/README.md

 - **Effects** — Glassmorphism panels, backdrop blur, glow shadows, gradient accents
 - **Animations** — `fadeInUp` entrance animations, staggered card reveals, carousel crossfade, scroll-triggered step cards
 - **Responsiveness** — Three breakpoints (1024px, 768px, 480px) for full device coverage

-## ⚠️ Known Limitations

-- Recommendations are based solely on cuisine and restaurant type tags — user preferences, reviews, and location proximity are not factored in
-- Restaurant name matching requires an exact selection from the dropdown; free-text input with typos will not match
-- The `similarity.pkl` file (4.2 GB) is generated by the notebook but is **not used** by the Flask app at runtime
-- The application runs with `debug=True`, which is suitable for development but not for production deployment

 ## 🔮 Future Scope